Ahzed11/HotCI/README.md

 # HotCI

+⚠️ Please contribute to this tool and my master thesis by participating to its evaluation: [HotCI evaluation form](https://forms.office.com/e/aaWPduS4Cb) ⚠️

+Thank you ! 🙏

 ## Overview

 The HotCI is designed to facilitate Continuous Integration (CI) and Continuous Deployment (CD) processes for Erlang/OTP releases.